epfl-dlab/mdic/README.md

 # Message Distortion in Information Cascades

-This repository contains the data and the experiments and the instructions of the paper "Message Distortion in Information Cascades":
+This repository contains the data and the experiments and the instructions of the paper "Message Distortion in Information Cascades" ([which you can read clicking here](https://arxiv.org/pdf/1902.09197.pdf)):

     @inproceedings{horta_ribeiro_message_2019,
     author={Horta Ribeiro, Manoel and Gligori\'c, Kristina and West, Robert},